jetstream-cloud/js2docs/docs/faq/trouble.md

 Chrome can also be launched from the command-line by typing `google-chrome`.
 You can also launch it from the activity bar.

 As soon as Ubuntu releases a fix for this we will update the featured image.

+Another option if you do prefer Firefox is to use Ubuntu 20.